saaif44/motion-detection-with-python-opencv-on-windows-from-saved-cctv-footage/README.md

 The program detects motion in that region.
 It highlights the parts of the video with detected motion and allows you to watch them at 2x speed.

+Here's a sample README.md file incorporating your provided screenshots and instructions for your GitHub project:

+Motion Detection in Specific Region of CCTV Footage This project helps you detect motion in a specific region of interest (ROI) from a CCTV footage.
+You can easily customize the file path, select the region you want to monitor, and run the Python code for motion detection.
+Below is a quick tutorial on how to set up and run the project.

+Steps to Use:
+1. File Setup
+Ensure that your video file is available in the same directory as the code.

+2. Modify the Code to Use Your File
+In the code, change the file name to your video file's name.

+Example: Rename the file in the code as 5.mp4.

+3. Code Example After Renaming the File
+Here's how the code should look after renaming the video file.

+4. Run the Application
+Open the Python console using Command Prompt and run the Python script.

+bash
+Copy code
+python opencv_motion_detection.py

+5. Select the Region of Interest (ROI)
+Once the code is running, you will be prompted to select the region of interest in the video.

+Select the area you want to monitor by clicking and dragging, then press Enter to start the motion detection.

+Requirements:
+Make sure you have the following dependencies installed:

+bash
+Copy code
+pip install -r requirements.txt
+Main Libraries:
+OpenCV
+NumPy
+How It Works:
+The user selects a region of the video.
+The program detects motion in that region.
+It highlights the parts of the video with detected motion and allows you to watch them at 2x speed.

 License:
 This project is open-source and available under the MIT License.

+Feel free to clone the repository and experiment with the code to fit your own CCTV motion detection needs!